Yarin96/Yarin96/README.md

 ### 🙋‍♂️ About Me:

-- 🎓 B.Sc. in Computer Science, looking for a position as a Fullstack Developer.
+- 🎓 B.Sc. in Computer Science.

-- 💯 Highly motivated individual with a focus on web development and software engineering.
+- 💯 Highly motivated individual with a focus on automation engineering, web development and software development.

 - 🧠 Can-do mindset, self-taught learner of new and unfamiliar topics and areas.